Work in Australia

 Australian visas

-If you'd like to work in Australia you’ll need the appropriate visa.
+If you'd like to work in Australia, you'll need the appropriate visa.

-As previously mentioned those aged between 18 and 30 can get a temporary visa called the Working Holiday visa, which allows you to travel and work in the country for up to two years.
-You can do all kinds of work on the visa but you can only work for six months with any one employer.
-You need to apply for this visa from your home country and will need enough funds to support yourself during your stay.
+Once granted, you can do all kinds of work, but you can only work for six months with any one employer.
+You need to apply for this visa from your home country and will need to prove you have enough funds to support yourself during your stay.

 For more permanent work you'll need to apply for a Skilled Migration visa.
-First you'll need to submit an Expression of Interest (EOI) through SkillSelect.
+First, you'll need to submit an Expression of Interest (EOI) through SkillSelect.
 Once your EOI has been submitted you may then be invited to apply for a Skilled Migration visa.
 You'll then have 60 days to lodge an application and nominate an occupation that is on the relevant skilled occupations list.

 Language requirements